DIY oil furnace maintenance

 Look for rust or gaps in the vent connections and chimney.
 The parts of the venting system can deteriorate over time.

 Call a technician, if it is the case.
-Leaks are dangerous and pollutants.
+Leaks are dangerous and pollutant.

 Inspect the thermostat and the stack control as well as the blower, and clean them.
-The blower and the stack control should be cleaned and checked at least two times throughout the season.
+The blower and the stack control should be cleaned and checked at least twice throughout the season.

 Troubleshooting

-Pay attention to some common and simple problems that any DIYselfer can perform like maladjustments in the thermostat, lack of oil in the tank and clogged air and oil filters and blower.
+There are some simple problems that DIYselfers can fix: maladjustments in the thermostat, lack of oil in the tank, clogged air and oil filters and blower.
+But be sure that you know what you are doing.

 See also: